racai-ai/mwe_baseline/README.md

    --template_sys=templates/template_paraphrasing_system.txt \
    --template=templates/template_paraphrasing_user.txt
 ```
-(Note: make sure you create appropriate templates for the system and user prompts; examples are given in the templates folder of this repo)
+(Note: make sure you create appropriate templates for the system and user prompts; examples are given in the templates folder of this repo; the templates may require adjustment for each targeted language)

 2.2.
 Convert output to JSON